Dee-M123/lab-resolving-git-conflicts/your-code/about-me.md

 * I came to Ironhack to learn, meet new people and to open new opportunities.
 * Proper coding, machine learning, stats!

-# What will I do after the course?

-* Would love to get into the sports industry.
-* I will look for patterns in data where people are not even looking.
-* To enjoy learn and improve.